 Tibetan monks make a temporary sand mandala in their monastery.
 It looks stunning!

 I was blown away by the power of Buddhism and the design of Tibetan temples and houses.
-Tibet is simply the most colourful and magic place on the Earth!
+Tibet is simply the most colorful and magic place on the Earth!